The Newsreader

 Compelling new ABC drama series The Newsreader now shooting in Melbourne

-ABC and Screen Australia are thrilled to announce production is currently underway in Melbourne on the six-part drama series The Newsreader.
-Produced by Werner Film Productions (Riot, Dance Academy) and created by Michael Lucas (Five Bedrooms, Offspring), The Newsreader is set in the maelstrom of a commercial television newsroom in 1986.
+[justified_image_grid ids="6711" Caption=Off row_height=320] [gallery ids="6711"] ABC and Screen Australia are thrilled to announce production is currently underway in Melbourne on the six-part drama series The Newsreader.
+Produced by Werner Film Productions (Riot, Dance Academy) and created by Michael...